Denmark: Early modern history (1536–1849)

 Extent of the Dano-Norwegian Realm.
 After the Napoleonic Wars, Norway was ceded to Sweden while Denmark kept the Faroe Islands, Greenland, and Iceland.

-After Sweden permanently broke away from the personal union, Denmark tried on several occasions to reassert control over its neighbour.
+After Sweden permanently broke away from the Kalmar Union, Denmark tried on several occasions to reassert control over its neighbour.
 King Christian IV attacked Sweden in the 1611–1613 Kalmar War but failed to accomplish his main objective of forcing it to return to the union.
 The war led to no territorial changes, but Sweden was forced to pay a war indemnity of 1 million silver riksdaler to Denmark, an amount known as the Älvsborg ransom.
 King Christian used this money to found several towns and fortresses, most notably Glückstadt (founded as a rival to Hamburg) and Christiania.
 Inspired by the Dutch East India Company, he founded a similar Danish company and planned to claim Ceylon as a colony, but the company only managed to acquire Tranquebar on India's Coromandel Coast.
 Denmark's large colonial aspirations included a few key trading posts in Africa and India.
 While Denmark's trading posts in India were of little note, it played an important role in the highly lucrative Atlantic slave trade, through its trading outposts in Fort Christiansborg in Osu, Ghana through which 1.5 million slaves were traded.
 While the Danish colonial empire was sustained by trade with other major powers, and plantations – ultimately a lack of resources led to its stagnation.

 In the Thirty Years' War, Christian tried to become the leader of the Lutheran states in Germany but suffered a crushing defeat at the Battle of Lutter.
 The result was that the Catholic army under Albrecht von Wallenstein was able to invade, occupy, and pillage Jutland, forcing Denmark to withdraw from the war.
 Denmark managed to avoid territorial concessions, but King Gustavus Adolphus' intervention in Germany was seen as a sign that the military power of Sweden was on the rise while Denmark's influence in the region was declining.
 Swedish armies invaded Jutland in 1643 and claimed Scania in 1644.
 In the 1645 Treaty of Brømsebro, Denmark surrendered Halland, Gotland, the last parts of Danish Estonia, and several provinces in Norway.

 The Assault on Copenhagen on 11 February 1659 during the Second Northern War.
 Danish defenders under King Frederick III successfully repelled the forces of the Swedish Empire.
 Painting by Frederik Christian Lund.